YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/paper1/index.md

 ##### News 📣

-3/2025 Presentation at MFA in Chicago IL \
++ 3/2025 Presentation at MFA in Chicago IL <br>
-6/2025 Presentation at WFA in Snowbird UT<br>
++ 6/2025 Presentation at WFA in Snowbird UT

 ---